Thunderbots5604/Thunderbots-Robot-Controller/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 between that comment and the code it is describing.
 Both of these comment types should be used on all the programs for readability.

-Thanks for reading this,
+Thanks,
-Co-Captain of Programming, Jack K. Correy
+Jack K. Correy, Co-Captain of Programming